ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-11-15
+## 2024-11-02

-Made progress on personal goals
+Worked on a new project today

-> Make it work, make it right, make it fast.
+> Every expert was once a beginner.

 *Auto-generated commit for activity tracking*